cudoventures/cudos-builders/tools-bash/constructor/docs/step_1.md

 ./src/init.sh clustered-validator-node
 ```

 The command will use the configuration you have setup in the previous step and build the needed binaries.
-Successfull run should print someting like:
+Successful run should print someting like:
 <img src="./init-full.png">

 <!--